 - If you’re having trouble paying for your medication.

-- If you take more medication than what your doctor prescribed.
+- If you take more medication than what your healthcare provider prescribed.

 - If you missed a dose of your medication and it’s been more than 2 hours.

 - If you’re having any new symptoms or side effects.
-Your doctor or nurse will give you information about what to look for.
+Your healthcare provider will give you information about what to look for.